-- All major advisors should be fulltime employees of the university. - If at any time, a major advisor's full-time status with the university is discontinued, the advising assignment will be terminated.
+- All major advisors should be fulltime employees of the university. - If at any time, a major advisor's full-time status with the university is discontinued, the advising assignment will be managed on a case-by-case basis.

 Second Reader